 ICRI Ghana’s Girl Child Program provided intensive training, mentoring, and social support to at-risk young women in Accra.
 The majority of women enrolled in the program would not otherwise be able to access any educational or vocational training opportunities.
 Young women who participated in the program received: intensive instruction in batik, beading, and other traditional art forms, small business training, and microloans to begin their own enterprises.

-- Over 3,500 Ghanaian teachers have received training from ICRI Ghana in best practices for early childhood education.
+- 3,500 Ghanaian teachers have received training from ICRI Ghana in best practices for early childhood education.

-- Over 4,000 children in the lowest-income areas of Accra, Kasoa, Winneba, and Hwidiem (in the Ashanti Region) have received high quality education from ICRI Ghana-affiliated schools.
+- 4,000 children in the lowest-income areas of Accra, Kasoa, Winneba, and Hwidiem (in the Ashanti Region) have received high quality education from ICRI Ghana-affiliated schools.

 - 500 young women have received vocational training and support services from ICRI Ghana.